aungmyatmoegic/aungmyatmoegic/README.md

 ### Hi there 👋

-I am in the Global Innovation Consulting Myanmar.
+I am [Aung Myat Moe](https://github.com/amm834) and Tech Lead at this company.